Greater High Point Senior Games among spring programs to keep active

-HIGH POINT — Registration is open now through April 15 for the Greater High Point Senior Games for adults "age 50 and better."
+HIGH POINT — Registration is open now through April 15 for the High Point Parks and Recreation’s Greater High Point Senior Games for adults “age 50 and better.”

-Registration forms are available at Morehead Recreation Center (101 Price St., High Point) on weekdays from 1–4 p.m. or call the Roy B. Culler, Jr. Senior Center at 336-883-3584 for details.
+Registration forms are available at Morehead Recreation Center (101 Price St., High Point) from 1 to 4 p.m. weekdays or call the Roy B. Culler Jr. Senior Center at 336-883-3584 for details.

-A drive-thru breakfast on April 22 will take the place of the traditional kick-off; participants can pick up their official T-shirt at that time.
+A drive-thru breakfast on April 22 will take the place of the traditional kick-off.
 Competitions offer options ranging from basketball, badminton and billiards to swimming, tennis and track events.
 SilverArts celebrates the creative talents of local visual, heritage, literary and performing artists.

-A few modifications are planned to meet COVID-19 guidelines.
-Most in-person events will take place outdoors, with a few exceptions such as swimming competitions at the YWCA and bowling at High Point Bowling Center.
-The duration of the Games has been extended to allow for multiple days and staggered times that keep participation numbers under current guidelines.
-Masks and physical distancing are required.

 Frog and Toad Symphony

-Spend an evening with Piedmont Environmental Center staff Naturalists, deciphering the "ribbeting" world around you at the Frog and Toad Symphony on Friday, April 16 from 7 – 9 p.m.
-We will first listen to frog and toad song recordings and learn the field markings of local frogs and toads, followed by a short hike to the lakeshore to listen for calling amphibians.
-Advance registration is required; program is free.
-COVID-19 protocols will be in place.
+Spend an evening with Piedmont Environmental Center staff deciphering the “ribbeting” world around you at the free Frog and Toad Symphony from 7 to 9 p.m.
+April 16.
+Participants will listen to frog and toad song recordings and learn the field markings of local frogs and toads, followed by a short hike to the lakeshore to listen for calling amphibians.
+Advance registration is required; COVID-19 protocols will be in place.

 Map and Compass Workshop

-On Saturday, May 1 from 10 a.m. – 2:30 p.m., discover how to navigate using a topographic map and orienteering compass during this four-hour workshop at Piedmont Environmental Center.
-In the classroom, participants will learn the content of topographic maps and how to “read” what the symbols, lines, numbers and colors represent.
-Then, using an orienteering compass, we will learn to orient the map and plot a course to a destination.
-After lunch, participants will put their skills into action as we navigate the trails to locate several survey bench marks at PEC.
-You can bring your own orienteering or baseplate style compass or use the compasses provided by PEC.
+Discover how to navigate using a topographic map and orienteering compass during a workshop from 10 a.m. to 2:30 p.m.
+May 1 at Piedmont Environmental Center.
+In the classroom, participants will learn the content of topographic maps and what the symbols, lines, numbers and colors represent before plotting a course to a destination.
+After lunch, participants will navigate trails to locate several survey benchmarks at PEC.
+Bring your own orienteering or baseplate style compass or use the compasses provided by PEC.
 Cost is $5 per person for PEC members and $10 for non-members.
 Participants need to bring a bag lunch, water bottle and be dressed for outdoor adventure.

 Little Sluggers

-Offered by High Point Parks & Recreation Athletics, this introduction to the game of baseball is for young athletes ages 4 – 6 on Fridays from April 16 – May 22.
-Young athletes will learn the game through a balanced mix of practices and scrimmages from 5:30 – 6:30 p.m. each session.
-We encourage neighborhood friends and families to sign up to play for the same team together at their nearest recreation center!
+This introduction to baseball, for ages 4–6, is from 5:30 to 6:30 p.m.
+Fridays, April 16–May 22.
+Young athletes will learn the game through a balanced mix of practices and scrimmages each session.
 Cost is $30 per player and includes a hat and game jersey.
-Registration is required by April 24; please call 336.883.3480 for more information.
+Registration is required by April 24; call 336-883-3480 for more information.

-Enjoy the scenic beauty of High Point City Lake Park (602 West Main Street, Jamestown)

-while you compete in our spring bass tournament on Saturday, April 10 from 7:30 a.m. – 2:30 p.m.
+Enjoy High Point City Lake Park (602 West Main St., Jamestown) while you compete in a spring bass tournament from 7:30 a.m. to 2:30 p.m.
+April 10.
 This is a trolling motor event with a five fish limit and 100% pay out.
 Entry fee is $40 plus launch fee with an optional $10 Big Bass Payout.
-Call us at 336.883.3498 to reserve your spot!
+Call 336-883-3498 to reserve your spot.

-Compete to win by catching the biggest crappie from beautiful Oak Hollow Lake on Saturday, April 17 from 7 a.m. – 3 p.m. starting from Oak Hollow Marina (3431 North Centennial Street, High Point).
-Limited to the first 50 boats to register by calling 336.883.3494, the fee for this annual tradition is $50 per team, plus $7 launch fee and optional $10 Big Fish Point.
+Compete to win by catching the biggest crappie from Oak Hollow Lake, from 7 a.m. to 3 p.m.
+April 17, starting from Oak Hollow Marina (3431 North Centennial St., High Point).
+Limited to the first 50 boats to register by calling 336-883-3494.
+The fee is $50 per team, plus $7 launch fee and optional $10 Big Fish Point.

 Teach A Kid To Fish

-Another annual tradition, this free program on Saturday, April 24 from 8 a.m. – 2 p.m. at High Point City Lake Park (602 West Main Street, Jamestown) incorporates hands-on activities which teach youth ages 5 – 15 about fishing skills, boater safety and lake ecosystems.
-Each participant will receive a t-shirt and lunch will be provided.
+A free Teach a Kid to Fish program will be 8 a.m. to 2 p.m.
+April 24 at High Point City Lake Park (602 West Main St., Jamestown).
+It teaches ages 5–15 about fishing skills, boater safety and lake ecosystems.
+Each participant will receive a T-shirt and lunch will be provided.
 Trophies will be given in three age groups for biggest fish and most fish caught.
-Advance registration is required by calling High Point City Lake Marina at 336.883.3498.
+Advance registration is required by calling High Point City Lake Marina at 336-883-3498.

 Coach Donta Harper will offer one-on-one and group basketball training sessions at Morehead Recreation Center.
 Harper, who grew up in Greenville, played collegiate and professional basketball.
 Call the center at 336-883-3506 for more information.